Home/Scam SMS Examples/Fake PhonePe Link Scam Example

 • Uses KYC as a common scam trigger

-• Threatens account or service block to create fear
+• Threatens access restriction to create fear

 Example message